 Erosion & Sediment Control

 Sediment is the number one polluter by volume in North Carolina.
-The Town of Wake Forest goal is for no sediment to leave any construction site and pollute Wake Forest's natural environment.
+The goal for the Town of Wake Forest is for no sediment to leave any construction site and pollute Wake Forest's natural environment.
 The Town regulates any land disturbing activities over half an acre with an Erosion & Sediment Control permitting and inspection program.
-For more information about our Erosion & Sediment Control policies, please contact Environmental Engineer, Carrie Mitchell, PE.
+For more information about our Erosion & Sediment Control policies, please contact our Environmental Engineer, Carrie Mitchell, PE.

-Environmental Engineer, Carrie Mitchell, PE manages the planning, design, and construction of stormwater infrastructure projects within the Town of Wake Forest.
+Stormwater Engineer, Monica Sarna, PE manages the planning, design, and construction of stormwater infrastructure projects within the Town of Wake Forest.

-Town of Wake Forest has adopted the Manual of Details & Specifications (MSSD) to aid design and construction of facilities within the .
+Town of Wake Forest has adopted the Manual of Standards, Specifications & Details (MSSD) to aid design and construction of facilities within the .
 The MSSD is considered the minimum construction standards for all construction within the jurisdiction of the Town of Wake Forest.
-For information concerning the MSSD, contact Public Infrastructure Engineer Jonathan Jacobs, PE.
+For information concerning the MSSD, contact Transportation Engineer Jonathan Jacobs, PE.